 In this blog, we’ll provide you with comprehensive information on how HR automation software helps businesses and describe the three most typical workflows for HR departments that can be automated with airSlate within minutes.

-Take note, airSlate offers a library of ready-to-use templates for HR processes.
+Take note, airSlate offers a library of ready-to-use flow templates for HR processes.
 But more on that later.

 What is an HR workflow?